ivilches/TailwindTraders-Rewards/Documents/DeploymentGuide.md

 ## Build & deploy images to ACR

+### Publish the project
+ In order wer are using a legacy app, you'll need to publish the Web project previously to execute the following steps of this guide.
+To publish the Web project, follow these instructions:
+1. Open Visual Studio as Administrator.
+2. Open the TailwindTraders.Rewards.Website solution.
+3. Right click in the TailwindTraders.Rewards.Website project and click in `Publish...`.
+This publish will generate the neccessary files to run the project with docker.
+In this case, we have a .pubxml configuration file to publish the artifacts inside the path defined in the Dockerfile (`obj/Docker/publish`

 You can **manually use docker-compose** to build and push the images to the ACR.
 If using compose you can set following environment variables:

 * `TAG`: Will contain the generated docker images tag